 200ml sunflower oil

 1.5 medium carrots, grated

 1 tsp mixed spice

 Preheat the oven to 170C.
 Grease and line a 2lb loaf tin.

-Beat together the sunflower oil, sugar, eggs and vanilla until thick and creamy.
+Beat together the sunflower oil, sugar, eggs and orange essence until thick and creamy.

 Fold in the flour, followed by the carrot, and mixed spice.

 Transfer to the prepared cake tin and bake in the preheated oven for 1 hour.

 Optional: Allow to cool in the tin before drizzling with an icing sugar glaze made with icing sugar and orange juice (a lighter option to cream cheese frosting).